NurbakZh/NurbakZh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on "GuideLion" & "zofX" - http://zofx.space
+- 🔭 I’m currently working on "Julius Space" as a Front-End Developer
-- 🌱 I’m currently learning smart-contracts(Solidity, Rust), IOS & Front-End Developing
+- 🌱 I’m currently learning Front-End Developing & smart-contracts(Solidity, Rust)
 - 👯 I’m looking to collaborate on any project
 - 📫 How to reach me: https://t.me/nurbak_zh
 <!--